erikarn/dump1090/README.md

 all the recently seen aircrafts with some additional information such as altitude and flight number, extracted from the received Mode S packets.

+Using the Google map
+---

+Google began enforcing the use of a google maps API key for the map to operate.
+You will need to replace ${KEY} in gmap.html with your personal API key.

+For more information, see <https://developers.google.com/maps/documentation/embed/get-api-key> .

 Using files as source of data
 ---